 - Capable of combining all the selected media clips into one file

-- Play the media file before/after conversion
+- Play the media file before/after the conversion

 How to convert OGG file to MP3:

-Since audio files of huge sizes are out of trend, especially when it comes to living streaming and sharing with friends.
+Audio files of huge sizes are out of trend, especially when it comes to living streaming and sharing with friends.
 People prefer files in small sizes, but they do not want to compromise on the quality.
 OGG and MP3 are lossy compression formats that reduce file size without losing much quality.

 However, in this discussion of OGG vs. MP3, both win in different ways.
 OGG can be used for better sound quality, and on the other hand, MP3 can be used for sharing and living to stream.